Cubified/ntwm/README.md

 ## To-Do

-- Fix some newly-opened GTK windows not resizing correctly (chromium tabs, gimp)
+- Fix flickering upon dragging chromium tabs
-- Borders/titlebars
+- Borders/titlebars?
   - Would not require reparenting, but would require some refactoring

 ## What Will (Likely) Never be Implemented